GES

 Inner Line Permit (ILP) and Protected Area Permit (PAP) Systems

-The Inner Line Permit (ILP) system, originating from the Bengal Eastern Frontier Regulation, 1873, restricts entry of Indian citizens from other states into certain northeastern states without a permit.
-Currently, four states require ILPs: Arunachal Pradesh, Nagaland, Mizoram, and Manipur (added in December 2019 alongside the passage of the Citizenship Amendment Act).
-The ILP system was originally designed by the British to protect the commercial interests of the Crown in the tea, oil, and elephant trade by preventing other British subjects from entering the region.
-Post-independence, the ILP has served as a mechanism for protecting tribal demographics, land, resources, and cultural identity from demographic change due to immigration.
-The Protected Area Permit (PAP) and Restricted Area Permit (RAP) under the Foreigners (Protected Areas) Order, 1958 control foreign nationals' access to sensitive border areas and tribal regions.
-The ILP requirement in Manipur was a key demand during the anti-CAA protests — tribal organizations argued that without ILP, the CAA could change the demographic character of tribal areas.
-The ILP system demonstrates the continuing tension between tribal protection and free movement (Art 19(1)(d)) — the constitutional validity of ILP restrictions has been upheld as a reasonable restriction under Art 19(5) in the interest of the Scheduled Tribes.
-Extensions of the ILP system to Meghalaya have been demanded by tribal organizations but not yet implemented.
+The ILP system originates from the Bengal Eastern Frontier Regulation, 1873.
+It restricts entry of Indian citizens from other states into certain northeastern states without a permit.
+Four states currently require ILPs: Arunachal Pradesh, Nagaland, Mizoram, and Manipur (added December 2019 alongside the CAA).
+The British originally created the ILP to protect Crown commercial interests in tea, oil, and elephants.
+Post-independence, the ILP protects tribal demographics, land, resources, and cultural identity.
+The Protected Area Permit and Restricted Area Permit under the Foreigners (Protected Areas) Order, 1958 control foreign nationals' access to sensitive border and tribal regions.
+Manipur's ILP demand intensified during anti-CAA protests, with tribal organizations arguing that CAA could change tribal demographics without ILP protection.
+The ILP restriction has been upheld as a reasonable restriction under Art 19(5) in the interest of Scheduled Tribes.
+Meghalaya has demanded but not yet received ILP.
+The 4-state list (with Manipur added in 2019), the 1873 colonial origin, and the Art 19(5) justification are tested in Prelims.

 Tribal Education, Health, and Welfare Schemes

-Despite constitutional protections, tribals face severe deprivation in education, health, and socio-economic indicators.
-Tribal literacy rate was 59% (2011 Census), compared to 73% nationally — a 14-point gap.
-Among PVTGs, literacy rates can be as low as 10-20%.
-The dropout rate for ST students is significantly higher than the national average, particularly at the secondary level.
-Key educational schemes include: Eklavya Model Residential Schools (EMRS) — the government planned to establish 740 EMRSs (one per block with 50%+ ST population) by 2025, modeled on Navodaya Vidyalayas but exclusively for ST students; National Fellowship and Scholarship schemes for higher education of STs; and Ashram Schools in tribal areas.
-Health indicators show stark disparities: under-5 mortality rate for ST children is 57.2 per 1,000 (NFHS-5) versus 41.9 nationally; malnutrition and anaemia rates are significantly higher; access to healthcare facilities is poor in remote tribal areas.
-Sickle cell anaemia — a genetic condition disproportionately affecting tribal populations in central India — has been the subject of a national mission (National Sickle Cell Anaemia Elimination Mission, launched 2023).
-Key welfare schemes include the Post-Matric Scholarship, Pradhan Mantri Van Dhan Yojana (promoting tribal enterprise through value addition of minor forest produce), Van Dhan Vikas Kendras, and the Tribal Cooperative Marketing Development Federation (TRIFED) which markets tribal products.
-Despite these schemes, development outcomes for tribals remain significantly below national averages.
+Tribal literacy stood at 59% (2011 Census) against 73% nationally.
+Among PVTGs, literacy can drop to 10-20%.
+ST dropout rates exceed the national average, especially at the secondary level.
+Key educational schemes: Eklavya Model Residential Schools (740 planned, one per block with 50%+ ST population, modeled on Navodaya Vidyalayas); National Fellowship and Scholarship schemes for higher education; and Ashram Schools in tribal areas.
+Health disparities are stark: under-5 mortality for ST children is 57.2 per 1,000 (NFHS-5) vs 41.9 nationally; malnutrition and anaemia rates run significantly higher; remote areas lack healthcare access.
+The National Sickle Cell Anaemia Elimination Mission (launched 2023) targets tribal populations in central India disproportionately affected by the genetic condition.
+Welfare schemes include the Post-Matric Scholarship, Pradhan Mantri Van Dhan Yojana (value addition to minor forest produce), Van Dhan Vikas Kendras, and TRIFED (marketing tribal products).
+Despite targeted schemes, tribal development outcomes remain significantly below national averages.
+EMRS (Eklavya schools), TRIFED, and the sickle cell mission are current-affairs-relevant scheme questions.

 Relevant Exams